When is the Mazatlán Carnival 2024?

 The display has historical implications that date back to when a French naval ship tried to invade Mazatlán but weren’t successful as the residents of Mazatlán fought back and held off the attack.
 Along with the firework display there is also a “Naval Combat” that re-enacts the battle that took place.
 The “Naval Combat” is an absolute highlight and best seen from the roof of a house.

-The Burning of the Bad Humour
+The Burning of the Bad Humor

-We encourage you to turn up early to the fireworks and watch the Burning of the Bad Humour.
+We encourage you to turn up early to the fireworks and watch the Burning of the Bad Humor.
 This little talked about event is a lot of fun and totally worth attending!
 It’s a Mexican tradition to burn a giant puppet that has been filled with firecrackers.
-The effigy is generally modelled after an unpopular public figure from the previous year.
+The effigy is generally modeled after an unpopular public figure from the previous year.
 The puppet is first hanged, then burnt, which is done with the belief that it will banish all the ill-feeling out of Mazatlán!

 Mazatlán Carnival Tickets?